 Here is how I decorated this tools cake:

-These are basically what you need to make a tools cake like above:
+These are basically what you need to make the tools cake:

-A two tier cake measuring 6 inches and 9 inches round.
+- A two-tier cake measuring 6 inches and 9 inches round.
 The height of each tier is about 4 inches.
-The cakes are pound cakes, and each tier is layered with buttercream.
+I baked the cakes using my pound cake recipe.

-Toothpick to attach the tools to the cake ( I had to resort to toothpick to secure the tools to the cake as the fondant tools were too heavy to depend on the butter icing to remain attached to the cake.
+- Toothpick to attach the tools to the cake ( I had to resort to toothpicks to secure the tools to the cake as the fondant tools were too heavy to depend on the butter icing to remain attached to the cake.

 Here is how I assembled the cake:

 - I made the fondant tools a few days in advance.
 I used my fondant recipe and this recipe works very well for 3D objects without me having to add any tylose or CMC.
 All the tools were made using white fondant and I attached 2 toothpicks into the back of each tool.
 I only painted the tools when they were completely dry.

 - I used Wilton colors for the tools.
 As usual, I made an estimation of how many tools I would require and made 1 set of extra tools for contingency.

 Covering the cake